peta LiLY

 Bouffon plays Satire – Dark Clown does not have the luxury to play satire.

-Historically (it is said) the outcast had a day of the year to enter the church or village and mock those who had privilege.
+(The historical roots of Bouffon - it is said – are based on a tradition that the outcast had one day of the year to enter the church or village and mock those who had privilege.
 The Dark Clown does not have the luxury to mock.
-The Dark Clown is concerned with how to survive the next 30 seconds.
+The Dark Clown is concerned with how to survive the next 30 seconds.)

 Enforced Performance: